indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 ---
 layout: post
-title: Cooking a Web-Server with Chef-Solo
+title: Cooking a Web-Server with Chef-Solo [DRAFT]
 description: "Cooking a Web-Servers with Chef-Solo"
 modified: 2013-10-25
 tags: chef, publishing